HackYourFuture-CPH/node.js/week2/lesson-plan.md

 ### app get vs app use

-Go to the `teacher-live-coding` folder, `npm install` and run using `nodemon ./src/backend/app-use-vs-app-get.js`.
+Go to the `teacher-live-coding` [repo](https://github.com/HackYourFuture-CPH/teacher-live-coding), run `npm install` and run using `nodemon ./src/backend/app-use-vs-app-get.js`.
 Try and implement this functionality from the bottom while explaining.

 ### Query parameters vs parameters